Splode/hackwild/_drafts/event-handling-techniques.md

 ---
 layout: post
-title: Event Creation and Handling Techniques in JavaScript and TypeScript
+title: Event Creation and Handling Techniques in TypeScript
-description: Exploring event handling and creating methods in JavaScript and TypeScript
+description: Events provide a channel of communication between different parts of an application.
+There are several techniques for creating and handling events, each with its own advantages and disadvantages.
 keywords: javascript, typescript, events, event handling, event emitter, event property, eventemitter, eventtarget, custom event
 tags: TypeScript
 category: TypeScript